Skip to content

 Done in 1.00s.

-Release build zipped file location:
+Release build zip file location after packaging:

 iOS: iOS folder (./ios/sourcemap.zip)